semgrep/semgrep-docs/docs/deployment/core-deployment.md

 - Managing team members' access and authentication.
 - Ensuring that Semgrep has sufficient access to your self-hosted source code manager (SCM), such as GitLab Self-Managed.

+Semgrep does not require code access to complete the core deployment process.
+Your code is not sent anywhere.

 :::tip Are these guides for you?
 - These guides outline procedures for the deployment of Semgrep as part of a security program.
 To try out Semgrep, refer to the [<i class="fa-regular fa-file-lines"></i> Quickstart](/getting-started/quickstart) document.
 - Individual users can also use these guides to deploy Semgrep as part of their personal security.